OPEnSLab-OSU/Loom/Max/ReadMe.md

 ## Existing Max Patches

-LOOM provides a number of patches for monitoring, receiving, sending, processing, and displaying information of the devices connected to the LOOM network.
+Loom provides a number of patches for monitoring, receiving, sending, processing, and displaying information of the devices connected to the LOOM network.
 Current Max patches are the following:

 ### Network Input